konveyor/kai/README.md

   - CLI that scripts usage to the API
     1. We have a script: [example/run_demo.py](example/run_demo.py) that will look at Kantra analysis of the [coolstore](https://github.com/konveyor-ecosystem/coolstore) application and will issue a series of requests to Kai to generate a Fix and then store those fixes back to the application.
     1. See [example/README.md](example/README.md) to learn more how to run this
-  - We have a simple test client that you can run to test if the backend is functional: [kai-service/mock-client.py](/kai-service/mock-client.py)
-    1.  `source env/bin/activate`
-    1.  `cd kai-service`
-    1.  `python ./mock-client.py` .
-(This needs the server to be running above)

 ## Demo